ycpcs/cs201-fall2016/assign/assign05.md

 Insane Extra Credit
 -------------------

 For up to 50 points of extra credit, implement an interactive GUI.
 The GUI should start by visualizing the region (-2,-2) to (2,2).
 The user should be allowed to zoom in on an arbitrary square region.
+(Make sure that it is only possible for the user to select a square region.)

 **Important**: The GUI should do the computation in a separate thread, not in the event loop thread.
 In other words, do *not* do the computation directly in an event handler.
 Instead, when a new rendering needs to be performed, the event handler should start a thread to do the computation.
 When the computation is done, it should use **SwingUtilities.invokeLater** to schedule some code to run in the event loop, which then should cause the view to be updated.